-Previous work has underlined the importance of transcription factors (TFs) in establishing and maintaining across the developmental trajectory of a cell population (Fushan et al., 2015; Shavlakadze et al., 2019).
+Previous work has underlined the importance of transcription factors (TFs) in establishing and maintaining transcriptome programs across the developmental trajectory of a cell population (Fushan et al., 2015; Shavlakadze et al., 2019).
 To investigate if the regions of different chromatin accessibility between PND15 and adult spermatogonia are enriched in regulatory elements such as TF binding motifs, we performed motif enrichment analysis using the Hypergeometric Optimization of Motif EnRichment (HOMER) tool (Heinz et al., 2010).
-In regions increased chromatin accessibility, we identified 41 enriched TF motifs (q-value ≤ 0.05) (Fig. 4A).
+In regions with increased chromatin accessibility, we identified 41 enriched TF motifs (q-value ≤ 0.05) (Fig. 4A).
 The top candidate list (q-value ≤ 0.0001) was dominated by members of the Fos/Jun family (FOS, FOSB, FOSL1 and FOSL2, JUN, JUNB and JUND) (Fig. 4B).
 Notably, at mRNA level, some of the TFs displayed age-specific differences (Log2CPM ≥ 1 and abs Log2 fold change ≥ 1): Fos, Junb and Jund were downregulated in adult spermatogonial cells (Fig. 4C).
 JUN, FOS and CREB are all part of the AP-1 (activating protein-1) superfamily, and play an important role in regulating cell proliferation and death, by mediating the senescence-associated chromatin and transcriptional landscape (Martínez-Zamudio et al., 2020; Shaulian and Karin, 2002).
 JUND and c-FOS specifically promote the proliferative potential of spermatogonial stem cells (He et al., 2008; Wang et al., 2018).
 USF1 and POU3F1, 2 factors important in the maintenance of the spermatogonial stem cell pool also displayed enriched binding motifs in the more accessible regions.
 However, their mRNA levels were downregulated in adult spermatogonial cells (Fig. 4C) (Faisal et al., 2019; Wu et al., 2010).
-POU3F1 is a GDNF-regulated TF, which has been shown to play an important role in promoting spermatogonial cell self-renewal capacity (Niu et al., 2011; Wu et al., 2010). downregulation in adult spermatogonial cells coincides with a marked downregulation of Gfra1 and an upregulation of Gfra2 (Fig. 3C and Table S2).
+POU3F1 is a GDNF-regulated TF, which has been shown to play an important role in promoting spermatogonial cell self-renewal capacity (Niu et al., 2011; Wu et al., 2010).
+Notably, Pou3f1 downregulation in adult spermatogonial cells coincides with a marked downregulation of Gfra1 and an upregulation of Gfra2 (Fig. 3C and Table S2).
 TF motif analysis using HOMER also revealed enriched binding sites for retinoic acid receptors such as RXRα and RARα (Fig. 4A).
 Recently, expression of RA receptors Rxrα and Rarα was reported in the stem cell-containing population of spermatogonial cells in both pup and adult testis, together with evidence that their utilization in spermatogonial cells is vastly dependent on the niche microenvironment (Lord et al., 2018).
 To check if some of TF binding motifs exhibit are preferentially enriched in certain genomic locations, we performed motif enrichment analysis for more accessible chromatin regions situated in gene bodies, intergenic regions and in regions +/- 1kb from TSS.
 We identified several TF motifs specifically enriched in intergenic regions, specifically members of the ubiquitously expressed NF-Y complex, NF-YA, NF-YB and NF-YC (Fig. 4D).
 In mESCs, NF-Y TF family members located in distal regions facilitate a permissive chromatin conformation, and play an important role in the expression of core ESC pluripotency genes (Oldfield et al., 2014).
-Its enrichment in intergenic regions of increased chromatin accessibility could suggest a similar role for NF-Y trimers in adult spermatogonial cells.
 Furthermore, NF-YA/B motif enrichment has also been found in regions of open chromatin in human spermatogonial cells (Guo et al., 2017).